Owen3H/twittxr/README.md

 ### Using Puppeteer
 > **Note**
-> By default, Puppeteer will be used as a fallback for failed requests - if installed.
+> By default, Puppeteer will be used as a fallback for failed requests - if installed.<br>
 > However, it is possible to solely use Puppeteer by calling `await usePuppeteer()`.

 ```js